Health Informatics Graduate Programs

 Sources: [i] amia.org/about-amia/science-informatics | [ii] onetonline.org/link/summary/15-1121.01 | [iii] bls.gov/ooh/management/medical-and-health-services-managers.htm | [iv] bls.gov/ooh/management/computer-and-information-systems-managers.htm

-Top 17 Graduate Schools with Health Informatics Graduate Programs
+Schools with Masters and PhD in Health Informatics Graduate Programs

 Purdue University Global